Last-Minute Holiday Gifts for Everyone on Your List

 Is there anything more homey than snuggling up in a classic plaid blanket with fringe?
 We think not.
 This cocoon of comfort from Anthropologie adds a cozy touch to the room even when it's not in use.
 During the holiday season, Nordstrom guarantees free shipping and delivery by Christmas Eve, plus you can pay $2 for a DIY gift boxing kit or $5 for them to do it all for you -- from removing tags to wrapping it up to slipping in the gift receipt.
 (For items this big and bulky, we think five bucks is a steal.)

 Face rollers have been trending for good reason: They can naturally lift, firm and tone skin, resulting in increased circulation and a glowier complexion.
 This affordable skincare set includes two serums (one for brightening, one for anti-aging) plus a facial massager for a spa-quality treatment right at home.
-(Save 25% on this and other gift sets through Dec.
-21 when you use promo code BEAUTYGIFTS!)
-As for quick shipping: Target’s Same Day Delivery program is just as handy for last-minute gifts as it is for groceries -- just make sure your local store participates, as it’s not available everywhere.
+(Save 20% on this and other Versed products with Target Circle, the store's loyalty program.)
+Target’s Same Day Delivery program is just as handy for last-minute gifts as it is for groceries -- just make sure your local store participates, as it’s not available everywhere.
 For regular deliveries, place your online order by 1 p.m.
 ET on Dec.
 20 to receive by Dec.
 24.

 See our sister sites for more tech holiday gift guides, gaming holiday gift guides, kitchen holiday gift guides and Rachael Ray holiday gift guides.